Magnetoelectric effect in the mixed valence polyoxovanadate cage V$_{12}$

 This change in electron localization is reflected in magnetic correlations at zero magnetic field (Fig. \ref{corn15-got2-B00}) and in magnetization in non-zero magnetic field.
 In both cases a sharp change is observed at $E=E_c$.
 For electric fields smaller than $E_c$ the correlations are the same like for $E=0$ (see Fig. \ref{coref0}).
 For larger fields correlations between itinerant electrons become strongly antiferromagnetic and their correlations with the electrons in the IS split into three branches: the positive branch corresponds to the interaction with the nn, whereas the two negative ones correspond to the interaction with the more distant electrons.
 Correlations between the nn in the internal square split into four branches and those between the nnn vanish for higher fields.
 The global and local magnetizations at $B=2$ T remain the same as in the molecule without electric field up to $E=E_c$ and then almost vanish for higher electric fields.

 The ground state $S=0$ does not change when the electric field increases, but the excited states do.
 For $E<E_c$ the two excited energy levels $S=1$ and $S=2$ lie very close to the ground state, like for $B=0$.
 For larger electric fields the $S=1$ state is about 10 K above the ground state followed by next $S=0$ state lying some 15 K above the ground state.
-Though here the ground state is not switched by the electric field the magnetic behavior of the molecule {\bf I} is changed abruptly et $E_c$ due to the change of the energy gap between the ground state and the lowest excited state.
+It should be emphasized that for $E<E_c$ both the ground and the excited states correspond to the 1-4-1 electron distribution, whereas for $E>E_c$ the ground and two excited states belong to 2-4-0 distribution.
+Thus, at $E=E_c$ a crossing of two $S=0$ energy levels corresponding to two different electron distributions takes place.
+(Similar crossings in a proper energy scale are visualized for molecule II in fig. \ref{fener} in Appendix \ref{apham}.)
+Though here the magnetic ground state is not switched by the electric field the magnetic behavior of the molecule {\bf I} is changed abruptly et $E_c$ due to the change of the energy gap between the ground state and the lowest excited state.
 Thus in practice one can also observe here a kind of spin crossover.